 The above-recommended future investigations represent significant opportunities for which this report is intended as a starting place.
 Through this report and Field to Market's advancement of agricultural sustainability metrics and tools that quantify the impacts of cropping practices at a variety of scales, the Alliance seeks to enable an outcomesbased, science-based discussion on the definition, measurement, and advancement of sustainability.
-The hope and intent is that such approaches will ultimately inform mechanisms to promote continuous improvements at the field level that aggregate, in turn, to continued, significant, and broad-scale progress toward meeting sustainability challenges for production, resource use and impacts, and social and economic well-being.
+The hope and intent is that such approaches will ultimately inform mechanisms to promote continuous improvements at the field level that aggregate, in turn, to continued, significant, and broad-scale production, resource use and impacts, and social and economic well-being.